hermanzhaozzzz/.my_shell_envs/README.md

 ## license

-use my setting for free!
+Use my setting for free!